lisaDluo/MiniLoan/README.md

 The project includes a Dockerfile.
 To build and run:
   # from project root
-  docker build -t miniloan-api -f Dockerfile . docker run -d -p 5001:80 miniloan-api
+  docker build -t miniloan-api -f src/MiniLoan.Api/Dockerfile .
+  docker run -d -p 8080:8080 --name miniloan-container miniloan-api

-Now the API is accessible at http://localhost:5001.
+Now the API is accessible at http://localhost:8080/swagger

 ---------------